CoolProp/CoolProp/Web/wrappers/Octave/index.md

 cd build/Octave
 # Build the makefile using CMake
 cmake ../.. -DCOOLPROP_OCTAVE_MODULE=ON -DBUILD_TESTING=ON
-# Make the C# files (by default files will be generated in folder install_root/Octave relative to CMakeLists.txt file)
+# Make the OCT files (by default files will be generated in folder install_root/Octave relative to CMakeLists.txt file)
 make install
 # Run the integration tests
 ctest --extra-verbose